 A few more steps and I was back at the initial junction with the old AT trail and then across the bridge over Jennings Creek and back at my car.
 I was covered in spiderwebs and was glad to be heading home for a shower.

 - views: 2.
 The most enjoyable portion of this hike was the AT section as it consists of a nice ridge walk.
 There are few vistas with 2 specific rock outcroppings that you can hang out on.
-Had I had the patiences to chill at the outcrop by the shelter, I wouldn’t have been in for a nice sunset.
+Had I had the patiences to chill at the outcrop by the shelter, I would have been in for a nice sunset.
 For the majority of the hike, you are going to be in a tunnel of trees.
 However, there are sections throughout where there is some openness to the forest that would make for some good views during foliage season.
 Jennings Creek at the beginning is always a treat, but you don’t follow it.
 You do follow Little Cove Creek for a bit more and there is typically a cascade on it, but the creek was dry on the late summer day that I hiked it.
 If you are looking for solitude, you’ll find it on this hike.
 The only people you might see is AT through hikers.

 - difficulty: 2.
 The elevation profile for his hike has is around 2000 ft making it a 2 rating.
 Additionally, most of the elevation change was on lesser used trails with plenty of spider webs across the trail to make your life a little bit miserable.
 I ended up finding microscopic bugs, perhaps ticks, on me even after showering and then taking a bath.
 The amount of self cleaning I had to endure after the hike was as bad as the hike itself.